stevschmid/trackobot.com/README.md

 This is the Rails app which fuels [trackobot.com](https://trackobot.com).

 # Contributing
 Feel free to submit pull requests or suggest new features. **Please propose new features in the issues before actually developing them.
-Track-o-Bot is about simplicity and a streamlined experience.
+Track-o-Bot is about simplicity and usability.
 Only features which benefit all users will be considered.**
 Pull-requests which implement new features should be accompanied by tests.
 Please follow the coding style.

 # License